Moti Sasson

-Moti Sasson (מוטי ששון; born 1947 in Holon) was the 5th mayor of Holon, Israel.
-He is a graduate of the History of the Middle East, Arabic language and literature department of Tel Aviv University.
+Moti Sasson (מוטי ששון; born 28 February 1947) is an Israeli politician who served as the fifth mayor of Holon from 1993 to 2024.
 He was deputy and acting mayor between 1984–1989.
-He has worked hard to generate an image of the city as a 'Kids city', establishing the Holon Children's Museum, and large gardens and play parks around the city.
+He has worked hard to generate an image of the city as a "Children's city", establishing the Holon Children's Museum, and large gardens and play parks around the city.
 Under his leadership Holon has been awarded 5 gold stars by the Council for a beautiful Israel.